-I don’t think many of us realized just how wonderful KB Toys was until it went kaput.
+I don’t think many of us realized just how wonderful KB Toys was until it went under.
 In fact, things that once seemed annoying about the chain became somehow charming in its wake.
-(The disorganized clutter!
-The reliance on old stock that hadn’t been in production for years!
-The six different price stickers on every single item!)
+The disorganized clutter!
+The over-reliance on old stock!
+The six different price stickers on every single item!

-When KB stores were doing those firesales prior to shutting down, it wasn’t that much different from how they’d been operating all along.
+When KB stores were doing those fire sales just prior to shutting down, it wasn’t that much different from how they’d been operating all along.

 KB had new stuff and even its share of exclusives, but the overall ambiance was that of a discount center.
-People like me rushed past anything resembling a “current” item for the glories of the back aisles, where comparatively ancient toys begged to be adopted.
+People like me rushed past the “current” items for the glories of those back aisles, where comparatively ancient toys begged to be adopted.
 It was glorious!

-KB Toys didn’t go out of business until 2009, so it’s no surprise that they had a major internet presence prior to that.
+KB Toys didn’t go out of business until 2009, so it’s no surprise that they once had a major internet presence.
 Its online identity wasn’t far apart from the real world version.
 When looking for new things, it always seemed to be our last resort.
-(Hell, I’ve been buying Christmas presents online for around 15 years now, and not once can I remember doing it through KB Toys.)
+(Hell, I’ve been buying Christmas presents online for almost 20 years now, and not once can I remember doing it through KB Toys.)

 Still, its web presence had the same charm as the actual stores, with wild discounts, loose categories and an overall lack of polish.

-What you’re looking at up above is a screenshot of KB Toys’ website from 1998, when they were first getting their feet wet with online selling.
-Actually, that isn’t even true, because the whole point of the site was to drive people to their brick-and-mortar locations.
+What you’re looking at up above is a screenshot of KB Toys’ website from 1998, when they were first getting their digital feet wet.
+The whole point of the site was to drive people to their brick-and-mortar locations.
 There were no virtual shopping carts, nor any way to order anything online.
 What remained was essentially a virtual circular, and my God, did I ever enjoy

 flipping clicking through its pages!